 What is ageism in healthcare?

 This article on ageism in healthcare contains affiliate links, which means we may earn a small commission if a reader clicks through and makes a purchase.
-All our journalism is independent and is in no way influenced by any advertiser or commercial initiative.
-By clicking on an affiliate link, you accept that third-party cookies will be set.

 What is ageism in healthcare?

 Society gives short shrift to old age.
-Professor Aronson, a geriatrician, explains what ageism in healthcare is and what it means for us all.
+Professor Aronson, a geriatrician, explains what is ageism in healthcare is and what it means for us all.

 Society gives short shrift to older age.
 This distinct phase of life doesn’t get the same attention that’s devoted to childhood.
 And the special characteristics of people in their 60s, 70s, 80s, and beyond are poorly understood.